 - Select theNumber of Bitsto define the certificate key length.
 Higher numbers are more secure but require more processing time.

 - Select theDigestalgorithm.
-From most to least secure, the options are:sha512,sha384,sha256(default),sha1, andmd5.Client certificates that are used when requesting firewall services that rely on TLSv1.2 (such as administrator access to the web interface) cannot havesha512as a digest algorithm.
-The client certificates must use a lower digest algorithm (such assha384) or you must limit theMax VersiontoTLSv1.1when you Configure an SSL/TLS Service Profile for the firewall services.
+From most to least secure, the options are:sha512,sha384,sha256(default),sha1, andmd5.Client certificates that are used when requesting firewall services that rely on TLSv1.2 (such as administrator access to the web interface) cannot havesha384(in releases before PAN-OS 7.1.8) orsha512as a digest algorithm.
+The client certificates must use a lower digest algorithm or you must limit theMax VersiontoTLSv1.1when you Configure an SSL/TLS Service Profile for the firewall services.

 - For theExpiration, enter the number of days (default is 365) for which the certificate is valid.